Delaware County sheriff issues directive banning use of chokeholds

-MEDIA, Pennsylvania (WPVI) -- Over the last few days, there have seen an increasing number of officials calling for police departments to ban the controversial use of chokeholds.
+MEDIA, Pennsylvania (WPVI) -- Over the last few days, an increasing number of officials have called for police departments to ban the controversial use of chokeholds.

 Delaware County Sheriff Jerry Sanders issued a directive to his deputies banning all chokeholds during any physical altercations with people they encounter.